fetlab/website/content/pages/dan/prospective_students.md

 to do several things:

-First, I'll want to know why you want to work with me in particuar rather than any of the other fine faculty at RIT.
+First, I'll want to know why you want to work with me in particular rather than any of the other fine faculty at RIT.
 You can help by including this information in your email to me.
 The more details the better!
-Rather than simply, "I like that you do HCI," look through my [research and publications](index.html#research) and see what work that I've done is particulary appealing to you.
+Rather than simply, "I like that you do HCI," look through my [research and publications](index.html#research) and see what work that I've done is particular appealing to you.

 Another useful piece of information you can include when you contact me is what kind of work you'd like to do&mdash;if you know; if you